 Read your potential host’s profile

-As I mentioned in my ‘how to travel with couchsurfing‘ post, find out about your host before you make a request to them.
+Find out about your host before you make a request to them.
 Make sure you check;

 - Are they hosting at the moment?

 - Do they accept males/females/more than one person?

 - Do you have anything in common with them that might help make your ‘sell’?

 The last one is a new, tricky one.
 A lot of us now add a little ‘tell me this’ note at the end of our profile, to see which people have actually read it.

 Make it personal

 This is BY FAR the most important part of your pitch for me.
 If you send me a rubbish ‘copy and paste’ generic message, chances are, I won’t want you in my house.

 Now don’t get me wrong, there are a good few hosts out there that are just playing the good Samaritan card, lending their homes to last minute souls in need.
 However, a lot of us are looking to meet people (and possibly build connections).
 I have hosted a last minute, desperate guest, but only because the message they sent me stood out.
 Below I’ve included two real requests that were sent to me.
 One I accepted, one gave me a lot of information, but made me feel like a disposable travel lodge…